amitmse/in_Python_/Others/README.md

 #### Cluster the abundant class:
 - An elegant approach was proposed by Sergey on Quora.
 Instead of relying on random samples to cover the variety of the training samples, he suggests clustering the abundant class in r groups, with r being the number of cases in r.
 For each group, only the medoid (centre of cluster) is kept.
 The model is then trained with the rare class and the medoids only.

-### Accuracy paradox:
-- if the incidence of category A is dominant, being found in 99% of cases, then predicting that every case is category A will have an accuracy of 99%.
-Precision and recall are better measures in such cases.
-The underlying issue is that there is a class imbalance between the positive class and the negative class.
-Prior probabilities for these classes need to be accounted for in error analysis.
-Precision and recall help, but precision too can be biased by very unbalanced class priors in the test sets.

 ---------------------------------------------------------------------------------------------

 # Probability Distribution: